aws-solutions-library-samples/guidance-for-vibe-coding-with-aws-mcp-servers/docs/astro-docs/src/content/docs/apis/testing.md

 ---
 title: Testing Guide
-description: Comprehensive guide for testing the mock APIs during the AgentCore Tech Summit workshop.
+description: Comprehensive guide for testing the mock APIs during the AgentCore Vibe Coding workshop.
 ---

 This guide provides detailed instructions for testing and validating the mock APIs functionality during the workshop.